faizaalamwarraich/faizaalamwarraich/README.md

-# 💫 About Me:
+# 💫 Hello, I'm Faiza, a software engineering student:
-Welcome to my GitHub!
-I’m a Software Engineering student who loves turning ideas into reality through clean, scalable code.<br>I’m here to collaborate, experiment, and grow as a developer.
+Loves turning ideas into reality through clean, scalable code.<br>I’m here to collaborate, experiment, and grow as a developer.

 ## 🌐 Socials: